Tax Planning in Richmond, VA

 Tax Planning for Richmond, VA Business Owners

-Based on your Richmond, VA business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-There are two options for claiming this deduction:
+Depending on the nature of your Richmond, VA business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+This deduction can be made in two ways:

 You can implement accountable plans to cover certain employee expenses, such as travel, meals, or entertainment, without reporting them as income.